Monitoring Tools Configuration Guide

 - Availability monitoring: Allows you to monitor all components in the OpenStack environment and determine if any components are currently experiencing outages or are otherwise not functional.
 You can also configure the system to alert you when problems are identified.

 Chapter 2.
-Architecture
+Monitoring architecture

 2.1.
-Centralized Logging
+Centralized logging

-- Log Collection Agent (Fluentd)
+- Log Collection Agent (Rsyslog)

 - Data Store (Elasticsearch)

 Red Hat OpenStack Platform director does not deploy the server-side components for centralized logging.
 Red Hat does not support the server-side components, including the Elasticsearch database and Kibana.